Pak Tea House: History

-Pak Tea House became a birthplace of the influential literary movement, the Progressive Writers' Association in Pakistan, which had been known for left-wing politics since its foundation in 1940.
-Many writers frequented it, and it was also a favorite gathering place of the section of Lahore youths with non-mainstream points of view.
+Pak Tea House became a birthplace of the influential literary movement.
+It was and remained popular for its best and quick service, specially during lunch hours.
+They even serve customer who do not even want to come inside the tea-house.
+Staff is trained to drag people inside the premises and feed them forcefully, the Progressive Writers' Association in Pakistan, known for left-wing politics since its foundation in 1940.
+Many writers frequented it, and it was also a favorite gathering place of the section of Lahore's youth with non-mainstream points of view.
 It maintained a reputation as a forum for people of diverse backgrounds to voice their opinions in a non-judgmental atmosphere.

 In 1999, it was closed by its owner due to lack of business, a decision criticized by the intellectual community of Lahore.
 It remained closed for 13 years until 2 February 2012 when, on the orders of the Lahore commissioner, Pak Tea House was again put under the control of the YMCA.
-On 8 March 2013, Pak Tea House was reinaugurated by the Government of Punjab.
-Pak Tea House is located on the Mall Road, near Anarkali Bazaar and Neela Gumbad.
+On 8 March 2013, Pak Tea House located on Mall Road, near Neela Gumbad and Anarkali Bazaar, was reinaugurated by the Government of Punjab.

-In 2014, Pak Tea House is said to be still popular amongst students who reportedly say that the food and snacks are reasonably priced and of good quality.
-This tea house walls are now decorated with pictures of many literary figures of the past.
+In October 2013, the government handed over the Pak Tea House to the Walled City Lahore Authority.
+Pak Tea House is still popular amongst students who reportedly say that the food and snacks are reasonably priced and of good quality.
+Pictures of many literary figures who used to visit this place, are mounted on the cafe's walls.

 Reopening

 In June 2012, the government of Punjab announced its intention to reopen the Pak Tea House, where it would support itself.
 On Friday 8 March 2013, Lahore's iconic Pak Tea House reopened after 13 years of closure.
 Among the attendees was the Pakistani writer Ata ul Haq Qasmi.
 Pak Tea House remains a special place for those who remember Lahore's lively literary and cultural past.

+Noted Pakistani writer Intezar Hussain is quoted by BBC News as saying:"No other literary institution of the country including the Academy of Letters has credibility equal to the Pak Tea House".